Information and Resources

 Waste Sorting App

-Sorting your waste is easy with our new What Goes Where app.
-Type the name of an item into the search bar and we will give you recycling, composting, or disposal options.
+Knowing what to feed your Green Cart is easy with our What Goes Where app.
+Use it here, or download it right to your smartphone or tablet to have that info right at your finger tips anytime you need it.
+Type the name of an item into the search bar and the app gives you recycling, composting, or disposal options.

 Follow these easy instructions to download the app to your phone or mobile device.